Podgrad, Ljubljana

 Podgrad ([pɔdˈɡɾáːt, ˈpɔ̀ːdɡɾat]) is a settlement east of the capital Ljubljana in central Slovenia.
 It belongs to the City Municipality of Ljubljana.
+The area is part of the traditional region of Lower Carniola and is now included with the rest of the municipality in the Central Slovenia Statistical Region.

+Geography

-It lies on the right bank of the Ljubljanica River at the entrance into the Besnica Valley.
-The Ljubljanica in turn flows into the Sava immediately northeast of the settlement core.
+Podgrad lies on the right bank of the Ljubljanica River at the entrance into the Besnica Valley.
+The Ljubljanica flows into the Sava immediately northeast of the settlement core.
 The railway line from Ljubljana to Zidani Most runs through the settlement.
-The area is part of the traditional region of Lower Carniola and is now included with the rest of the municipality in the Central Slovenia Statistical Region.

 Name

 The name Podgrad (literally, 'below the castle') is a fused prepositional phrase that has lost its case inflection.
 It refers to the village's location below Osterberg Castle (Sostro or Ostri vrh), the ruins of which are located on Castle Hill (Grad) west of Besnica Creek.
 Osterberg Castle is also the source of the name of the settlement of Sostro.